-- Make sure your doctor knows if you are also using medicine for incontinence, stomach cramps, ulcers, or muscle spasms, or to prevent nausea, vomiting, and motion sickness.
+- Make sure your doctor knows if you also use medicine for incontinence, stomach cramps, ulcers, or muscle spasms, or to prevent nausea, vomiting, and motion sickness.
 This would include Anaspaz®, Bentyl®, Cystospaz®, Detrol®, Norflex®, Robinul®, Transderm-Scop®, and others.

-- Tell your doctor if you are also using ipratropium (Atrovent®).
+- Tell your doctor if you also use ipratropium (Atrovent®).

 Warnings While Using This Medicine

 - This medicine may cause paradoxical bronchospasm, which means your breathing or wheezing will get worse.
-Paradoxical bronchospasm may be life-threatening.
-Check with your doctor right away if you have coughing, difficulty breathing, shortness of breath, or wheezing after using this medicine.
+This can be life-threatening.
+Stop using this medicine and check with your doctor right away if you have coughing, trouble breathing, or wheezing after you use this medicine.

-- Check with your doctor right away if you have any changes to your eyes, such as eye pain, eye discomfort, blurred vision, visual halos, or colored images with red eyes while you are using this medicine.
-Your doctor may want you to have your eyes checked by an eye doctor.
+- Check with your doctor right away if you have any changes to your eyes, such as eye pain, blurred vision, or vision changes, while you are using this medicine.

 - Your doctor will need to check your progress at regular visits while you are using this medicine.
 Be sure to keep all appointments.